fjhenigman/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 trampoline functions that jump to the appropriate dispatch table entry for the object they are given.

+#### Indirectly Linking to the Loader
 Applications are not required to link directly to the loader library, instead they can use the appropriate platform specific dynamic symbol lookup on the loader library to initialize the application's own dispatch table.
-This allows an application to fail gracefully if the loader cannot be found, and it provides the fastest mechanism for the application to call Vulkan functions.
+This allows an application to fail gracefully if the loader cannot be found.
+It also provides the fastest mechanism for the application to call Vulkan functions.
 An application will only need to query (via system calls such as dlsym()) the address of vkGetInstanceProcAddr from the loader library.
 Using